TomasVotruba/tomasvotruba.com/resources/posts/2021/2021-10-11-introducing-up-to-16-times-faster-easy-coding-standard.md

 ---
 id: 332
-title: "Introducing up-to 16&nbsp;Times&nbsp;Faster Easy&nbsp;Coding&nbsp;Standard"
+title: "Introducing up-to 16 Times Faster Easy Coding Standard"
 perex: |
     Do you use [Easy Coding Standard](https://github.com/symplify/easy-coding-standard)?
 Do you find **extremely useful and easy to use, but a little slow on a huge code base**?